powa-team/powa/docs/security.rst

 TLS and default HTTP/HTTPS ports
 --------------------------------

 As powa-web is just a python script, it's probably better not to run it as root.
-This means it won't be able to bind to the default HTTP port.
+This means it won't be able to bind to the default HTTP (or HTTPS) port.

 The most secure way of doing is putting a reverse proxy, like nginx, in front of it.
-You'll also get the possibility of using an SSL certificate.
+You'll also get the possibility of using an SSL certificate (which can be also done using powa-web script, but is not recommended due to the same security concerns).

 PoWA-archivist & PoWA-collector in remote mode
 **********************************************